 If you have budding ballerinas in your hands and their beginner ballet classes are a few days away, why not give them an early start by doing some workouts with them?
-These are simple, easy-to-do at-home kids ballet workouts activities that will help your kids expend their energy while keeping you in shape.
+These are simple, easy-to-do kids ballet workouts at home that will help your kids expend their energy while keeping you in shape.
 Be sure to dress them in their favorite leotard to make the activities feel even more special.

 To get started, pretend to jump rope on both feet, then one foot at a time.
 How many hops can you do on each foot?
 This challenges balance while building strength and stamina.

 Wake up the body and brain by exploring non-locomotor elements of movement like bending, twisting, reaching, swinging, and swaying, etc. Allow this exercise to grow and grow.

 How can you make the arms bend, then the legs?
 Now, let’s make the entire body bend!
 Add additional instruction like bending side to side or forward and backward to develop a sense of direction.
 Explore size by bending small then big or experiment with energy by bending sharp then smooth.
 Inspire their inner ballet dancer by teaching them to say the french ballet word for bend, Plié!